 - Plantar fasciitis, which can lead to chronic heel pain and/or arch pain

 - Nerve pain or numbness in the foot, (neuromas and tarsal tunnel syndrome)

 - Bunions and bunionettes (big-toe versus little-toe side, respectively)

 - Excessive foot pronation (rolling in) or supination (rolling out)

-If your feet automatically go into a “V” shape when you’re standing or walking; instead of facing straight out in front of you, the whole structure of your body is at least somewhat off balance, or “out of alignment.”
-Focusing on standing and walking with proper alignment can help ease some of the back, knee, or hip pain you are feeling.
+Some people's feet automatically go into a V shape when standing or walking.
+In this instance, the whole structure of your body is somewhat off balance, or “out of alignment.”
+Focus on standing and walking with proper alignment.
+This can help ease some of the back, knee, or hip pain you're feeling.

-Changing how you walk may feel strange at first, but over time it will feel more “normal.”
-Consciously make an effort to “square” your feet with your knees and walk with your toes pointing straight ahead.
+Changing how you walk may feel strange at first, but over time it will feel more normal.
+Make an effort to “square” your feet with your knees and walk with your toes pointing straight ahead.
 This is how to keep your body aligned, reducing your chances of injury to the low back and other parts of your body.
-Since the foot is the foundation of the body, it makes sense that the way you walk can affect your whole body.
+The foot is the foundation of the body, and the way you walk can affect just about everything.